INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/01 - Threads/01 - Threads (EN).md

 	*A thread runs on a full core*

 Since an OS runs way more threads than cores available, it is the scheduler job to put some threads at rest, and launch others in the meantime.
 Execution of threads rotates, so everyone can be in the foreground for a moment.
+	*Threads are **Non-deterministic** as the scheduler decides on its own which thread runs, which thread is suspended, and for how long.
+We have no control over its decision*

 A thread occupies it's designated core:
 - Until the next blocking call (I/O)